 The Bow Heritage Trail includes this section of the Regents Canal as well as the adjacent Hertford Union Canal, which branches off below Old Ford Lock.

 Mile End, Johnsons, Salmon and Limehouse basin

 Just below Johnsons Lock is the Ragged School Museum.
 It is sited in the old Dr Barnardo’s school, which opened in 1877 and closed in 1908.
-The musuem’s aim is to show how victorian children were taught
+The museum’s aim is to show how Victorian children were taught.

 Limehouse Lock – it leads into the River Thames – England’s longest navigable waterway!